jbydeley/sonarr-mcp/README.md

 # Sonarr MCP Server

 This is a [Model Context Protocol](https://modelcontextprotocol.org) (MCP) server for accessing Sonarr.
-It provides a set of tools for interacting with Sonarr programmatically.
+It provides a set of tools for interacting with Sonarr programmatically and it's awesome!

 ## Available Tools